cloudflare/argo-tunnel-examples/sharing-k8s-dashboard/README.md

 1. Pick a zone you want to use, and download a certificate to start your tunnel.
 See https://developers.cloudflare.com/argo-tunnel/quickstart#step-3-login-to-your-cloudflare-account.

-2. Once you have the certificate, add the certificate as a sercret in kubernetes-dashboard namespace.
+2. Once you have the certificate, add the certificate as a secret in kubernetes-dashboard namespace.
 Make sure to change the file path to where your cert is downloaded:

     $ kubectl create secret generic origin-cert -n kubernetes-dashboard --from-file=~/.cloudflared/cert.pem